Code-Institute-Submissions/stephanielenehan-PP2/README.md

 ### I based the code that appears thus far in my project off of a you tube tutorial by Kenny Yip Coding.
     It can be found here https://youtu.be/fIBOydve2f8
-    It has some old out of date practices like var that I need to update.
+    It has some old out of date practices that need to updated.

 ### Media